Namibian Christmas gifts

 · and a seventh unnamed donor.

-Especially the approx. 130 children the two soup kitchens and the 80 students The residents of the student dormitories are delighted about this.
-Due to the current difficult coronavirus situation and the war in Ukraine, many people in Namibia are once again lacking sufficient work, and many families are suffering from hunger, something that hasn't been as severe in recent years.
+Especially the approximately 130 children the two soup kitchens and the 80 students The students in the dormitories are delighted.
+Due to the current difficult Corona situation and the war in Ukraine, many people in Namibia again lack sufficient work and many families are suffering from hunger, something that was not so severe in recent years.

 Pfedelbach